AidanWright/WEEB/README.md

 And

 `npm run lint:fix` will run Eslint and fix the found mistakes.
 This is run during every production build

-## Google App Engine Flex Deployment

-Expack can be deployed directly to Google App Engine Flex with the command `npm run deploy`. **IMPORTANT:** Currently `app.yaml` is configured to use minimal resources to save on cost, which is great for development but terrible for production.
-Please review and update `app.yaml` to suit your own needs.

 ## Contributing